-[The following land area must be included in] Before adding other types of land areas in rural open space [before other land areas], rural open space must include:
+The following land area must be included in rural open space before other land areas:

-- a. floodplain; - b. stream buffer area; - c. jurisdictional wetland under federal law ([Sec.]
-Section 404) [that meet the definition applied] as defined by the Army Corps of Engineers; - d. habitat for state- or federally-listed endangered or threatened species; - e. historic, archaeological and cultural site, cemetery and burial ground; - f. agricultural land containing prime farmland soil or other soil of statewide importance; - g. an area containing existing healthy trees greater than 12 inches DBH; - h. an area that connects the site to neighboring rural open space, trails, or greenways; - areas containing highly erodible soils or soils with severe limitations for development due to drainage problems; - j. forest areas not included in the environmental buffer; and - k. viewsheds recommended for preservation by the applicable master plan.
+- a. floodplain; - b. stream buffer area; - c. jurisdictional wetland under federal law (Sec.
+404) that meet the definition applied by the Army Corps of Engineers; - d. habitat for state- or federally-listed endangered or threatened species; - e. historic, archaeological and cultural site, cemetery and burial ground; - f. agricultural land containing prime farmland soil or other soil of statewide importance; - g. area containing existing healthy trees greater than 12 inches DBH; - area that connects the site to neighboring rural open space, trails, or greenways; - areas containing highly erodible soils or soils with severe limitations for development due to drainage problems; - j. forest areas not included in the environmental buffer; and - k. viewsheds recommended for preservation by the applicable master plan.